 Walter Lorenz established the Biomet Microfixation, which builds surgical instrumentation like the Nuss bar, more than 30 years ago.

-Dr. Donald Nuss, who is the originator of the Nuss procedure, partnered with Walter Lorenz and Biomet Microfixation.
+Dr. Donald Nuss, the originator of the Nuss procedure, partnered with Walter Lorenz and Biomet Microfixation.

 Which Surgical Code Applies to Pectus Bar Removal?

-In this article, I mostly focused on the adverse effects of the Nuss procedure and the Pectus bar.
+In this article, I mainly focused on the adverse effects of the Nuss procedure and the Pectus bar.
 The complications are medically proven to be life-threatening.

 Their whole perspective of life changed after correcting the deformity with the Pectus bar, which stayed underneath their sternum for three years.